llccd/RDPWrapOffsetFinder/README.md

 ## Notes

-- Windows 8 Consumer Preview (SLPolicyFunc=New_Win8SL_CP) is currently not supported

 - PDB symbol of `termsrv.dll` is needed.
 If the program outputs "Symbol not found", check your Internet connection to Microsoft symbol server.
 You can manually set environment variable `_NT_SYMBOL_PATH` to use a symbol proxy

 - If the required symbol is not available, you can try the `_nosymbol` version which manually search pattens.
 Using the `_nosymbol` version with 32bit binaries is not widely tested and may return wrong results